keu/docs/astro/configure-deployment-resources.md

 Running multiple worker queues improves resource usage efficiency and enables dependent tasks with different computational requirements to coexist on the same Deployment.

-1. In to the Cloud UI, select a Workspace and then select a Deployment.
+1. In the Cloud UI, select a Workspace and then select a Deployment.

 2. Click the **Worker Queues** tab and then click **Worker Queue**.